Skip to main content

 2. If SettingsConfigured is False, verify the Settings resource.

-Check the Settings resource in the namespace referenced by .spec.settingsRef.namespace (typically your user namespace, not tenant-<name>).
+Check the Settings resource in the auto-generated namespace referenced by .spec.settingsRef.namespace (must be tenant-<tenant-name>).

 # First, get the Settings namespace from the Tenant spec